hello-robot/stretch_web_teleop/documentation/development.md

  - `index.tsx`
  - `Operator.tsx`
- - `MobileOperator.tsx`
  - `function_providers/`
- - other folders
+ - `layout_components/`

+and a few other folders/files we won't need to cover for now.

 ### `index.tsx`